 Romantic places in Canada range from cosmopolitan cities to tiny, out-of-the-way towns.
-So much romance derives from the country and its geography itself, which is abundant in lakes, forests, mountains and ocean.
-See our picks for the most romantic places in Canada.
+So much romance derives from the country and its geography itself, which is abundant in lakes, forests, mountains, and ocean.

 01 of 10

 Niagara Falls, Canada, is probably best known as a honeymoon destination, attracting millions of honeymooning or just plain romantic couples every year.
 Historically, this town has been a bit of a shabby tourist town, but its reputation has improved.
 A new casino and performance venue in 2004 and some decent restaurants that followed brought a sophistication to the Falls.

 Nevertheless, Niagara Falls is more a hokey kind of romantic, with many hotels catering to couples by way of in-room whirlpool tubs, "theme" rooms and other naughty offerings.
 The party in this town goes all night in large part due to two 24-hour casinos.

 For as much as Niagara Falls is touristy and tacky, Niagara-on-the-Lake is charming and quaint.
 This historic town is a 15 min drive from Niagara Falls and is famous for the annual Shaw Festival—one of the world's premier theatre festivals.
 Much of the town's architecture has been restored and Niagara-on-the-Lake has a plethora of charming bed and breakfasts and boutique hotels.